SiriusAhu-FYP/Proposal/README.md

 Explain how the system works. (maybe with a diagram)

 #### 1.5 Glossary Alignment

-1. Skill: (macro in some literature)
+1. GCC: General Computer Control, a human-homorphic
+2. Skill: The skill / tool set that an agent can use.
+Also named macro in some literatures.
+...

 <div style="color:red">BTW: Is "Related Work" necessary in proposal?</div>